SilvanTeufel/RandomLevelGenerator_ReadMe/ReadMe.md

 4. Choose your ComponentClass (BP_Component) in yoour BP_GeneratorGameMode

-5. Fill the Table
+5. Fill the Table (for Example DT_ComponentData)

-6. Start the Level
+6. Choose the GameMode (for Example BP_GeneratorGameMode) in the LevelEditor and Start the Level

 ## Download the Plugin